 Special tax rules exist for payments made in the Construction Industry to self employed sub contractors.

-These rules require a contractor:
+These rules require a contractor to:

-- Verification of the subcontractors tax status
+- Verify the tax status of subcontractors

-- Reporting of amounts paid to subcontractors
+- Report the amounts paid to subcontractors and deductions.

-Contractor, in its simplest form, is any business in the Construction Industry paying someone else for Consruction Services – so depending on the chain, a business can find itself being both a Sub Contractor and a Contractor.
+Contractor, in its simplest form, is any business in the Construction Industry paying someone else for Construction Services – so depending on the chain, a business can find itself being both a Sub Contractor and a Contractor.

 The scope of “Construction Services” is quite wide, and can catch services which, at first glance, you wouldn’t consider to be construction.